LaunchYourVibe

 Never compare across pies

-LaunchYourVibe D-02
+LAUNCHYOURVIBE D-02

 Pie charts only answer one question: what share of the whole?
 They require slices to sum to 100%.
 Beyond 5 slices, human perception breaks down: angles are harder to compare than lengths.
 Use a bar chart if you want comparison; a pie if you want composition.